rentzsch/mogenerator/README.markdown

 > `mogenerator` is a command-line tool that, given an `.xcdatamodel` file, will generate *two classes per entity*.
 The first class, `_MyEntity`, is intended solely for machine consumption and will be continuously overwritten to stay in sync with your data model.
 The second class, `MyEntity`, subclasses `_MyEntity`, won't ever be overwritten and is a great place to put your custom logic.

+Want more detail?
+John Blanco has authored a [detailed writeup about mogenerator](http://raptureinvenice.com/getting-started-with-mogenerator/).

 ## Using mogenerator

 Senseful wrote up a [nice summary of mogenerator's command-line options](http://stackoverflow.com/questions/3589247/how-do-the-mogenerator-parameters-work-which-can-i-send-via-xcode).